BRATTLEBORO -- A Brattleboro man is due to be released from prison after pleading guilty to two felony charges.

 Stroud acknowledged sexual contact but claimed it was consensual, while also contending that the victim had "threatened to 'set him up,'" police said immediately after the arrest.

 Stroud eventually pleaded guilty to second-degree aggravated domestic assault and felony lewd and lascivious conduct.
-The latter count was amended from a felony sexual-assault charge that initially had been filed.

 The plea agreement called for the Windham County State's Attorney's office to dismiss counts including unlawful trespass, interference with access to emergency services, first-degree aggravated domestic assault, domestic assault and stalking.